mdn/content/files/en-us/mozilla/firefox/releases/7/index.md

 ### Changes to the build system

 - The ActiveX embedding API is no longer built and support has been removed from the build system.
-Supporting interfaces have also been removed; see {{ anch("Removed interfaces") }}.
+Supporting interfaces have also been removed; see [Removed interfaces](#removed_interfaces).
 - You should no longer specify `-Zc:wchar_t-` when building on Windows.
 See the [updated Build documentation](/en-US/docs/Mozilla/Developer_guide/Build_Instructions#build_and_install) for details.

 ### Interface changes